Differences Between Microfiber And Cotton

 - When To Use Reusable Or Disposable Microfiber

-In the last decade, microfiber has become the cloth of choice for much of the custodial cleaning industry.
-Manufacturers of the high-tech fabric say it offers a host of benefits over traditional cotton, but many facility and housekeeping managers still stock their janitorial closets with both cotton and microfiber cleaning cloths.
+Microfiber cloths have been making headway in the cleaning industry for decades.
+Today, they are the cloth of choice for much of the custodial cleaning industry.
+But despite the fact this high-tech fabric offers a host of benefits over traditional cotton, many facility cleaning managers still stock their janitorial closets with a combination of cotton and microfiber cleaning cloths.

 Before purchasing new cloths and mops for the department though, it’s important to understand the differences between cotton and microfiber, and the benefits of reusable and disposable products.